header-banner_fishing_techniques_1.jpg

 2. Mobile gear

 Types of mobile gears include seines, longlines and trolling lines (which are either nets or lines with hooks).
-Unlike towed gear, mobile gear is not actively towed, although involving the movement of the fishing vessel.
-Mobile gear is usually being used in the open water column.
+Unlike towed gear, mobile gear is not actively towed, although it involves the movement of the fishing vessel.
+Mobile gear is usually used in the open water column.
 Techniques like these are effective for schooling fish species like sardines, herring or mackerel.

 3. Passive gear

-Passive gear (e.g. gill nets, trammel nets, traps, longlines) use traps, nets or lines with hooks that are anchored or left to drift in the water.
+Passive gear (e.g. gill nets, trammel nets, traps, longlines) use traps, nets or lines with hooks anchored or left to drift in the water.
 This technique is widely used in European waters.
-Essentially, this technique passively catches fish, rather than actively drawing them in.
+Essentially, this technique passively catches fish rather than actively drawing them in.

 But how do each of these techniques impact the environment?
 Scroll through the galleries below to find out.